Can you apply for a Resident Visa under the Skilled Migrant Category?

 Please note: Do not let this deter you from starting your migration process now.

-Find out more: Covid-19 and your visa.
+Find out how we can work with you on getting ahead: Covid-19 and your visa.

 A lot of work can be done before the borders open.